wptrainingteam/learn-wp-content/theme-developer-learning-pathway/07-advanced-theme-development/01-child-themes.md

 In this example, the Twenty Twenty-Four default theme is installed and active.

-Let's say you want to customise some part of the theme, say the footer layout and structure.
+Let's say you want to customise some part of the theme, for example the footer layout and structure.

 You'd prefer it if the site menus were on the left, and the Site Logo, Title, and Tagline where on the right.

-You also want to change the footer credit to reference your compnay name, and update the URL
+You also want to change the footer credit to reference your company name, and update the URL

 One way you could do this is inside the Site Editor.